-What is barbershop music, how is it arranged and sung?
+What is barbershop music?
+Where did it come from?
+How is it arranged and sung?

 Building on that working definition, there are specific benchmarks around the “barbershop seventh” chord and other common chord progressions, but that’s the essence.
 Within that definition lies a wide range of music under the “barbershop umbrella”: contest music, show music, “barberpop,” gospel, religious, and patriotic music.